Airbus wins Air Lease launch order for A350 freighters | Business

 The expansion of e-commerce has accelerated since the global pandemic, while upcoming international rules on plane emissions are putting pressure on freight operators to modernise fleets.
 "It is very clear that ... e-commerce is a very stabilising factor in the freighter market place and a growing factor," said Air Lease Chief Executive John Plueger.

+"We are supremely confident with this order, and that we will have more orders in the future," Air Lease Corp (ALC) Chief Executive John Plueger said.
+The order will be finalised in coming months, Airbus said, without giving a value for the deal.

-Airbus and ALC said they would launch a multi-million dollar ESG fund initiative that would contribute towards investment into sustainable aviation development projects.
-Boeing is expected to launch a competing freighter version of its 777X wide-body passenger plane within weeks.
+Airbus and ALC also said they would launch a multimillion-dollar ESG (environmental, social and governance) fund initiative that would contribute towards investment into sustainable aviation development projects.
+Boeing, which dominates the market for cargo planes, is expected to launch a competing freighter version of its 777X wide-body passenger plane within weeks.
 It said on Sunday it was in advanced talks with potential customers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)